DuvelCorp/VanillaLauncher/README.md

 Welcome to VanillaLauncher !

-The aim of this application is to login automatically on Vanilla and Burning Crusade private servers.
+The aim of this application is to login automatically on Vanilla and Burning Crusade private servers, and is also compatible with Turtle WoW.
 It is helpful if you play on several realms, if you have many accounts, and overall if you are a multiboxer.